centro/transis/README.md

 But what about `hasMany` associations?
 How do we compute a prop over an array of objects?
-It works the same as with `hasOne` associations in that you pass a property path using the `on` object, but when the first segment in that path is an array, Basis will collect the next segment from each individual element of the array and pass an array of those values to the getter function.
+It works the same as with `hasOne` associations in that you pass a property path using the `on` object, but when the first segment in that path is an array, Transis will collect the next segment from each individual element of the array and pass an array of those values to the getter function.
 Continuing on with our previous example: